-Questions and Answers on the Due Diligence in Supply Chains Act
+Frequently Asked Questions on the Due Diligence in Supply Chains Act

-Current developments in the area of due diligence legislation - both in Germany and at the EU level - raise many questions.
+The current regulatory developments in the area of corporate human rights due diligence - both in Germany and at the EU level - raise many questions.
 Below we answer some of the most important questions.

 In order to live up to its responsibility to protect human rights, the German government published the National Action Plan for Business and Human Rights (NAP) in 2016 - the implementation of the UN Guiding Principles on Business and Human Rights for Germany.

 The NAP was an important first step and relied on companies implementing the requirements on a voluntary basis.

 The status of this voluntary implementation was reviewed from 2018 to 2020 as part of a broad-based monitoring process.
 The process examined the extent to which companies based in Germany with more than 500 employees fulfil their human rights due diligence obligations as required by the NAP.

 The results showed that only 13 to 17 percent of the companies reviewed fulfilled the NAP requirements, which means that the target set by the federal government of at least 50 percent "NAP compliance" was missed.

 For this case, the coalition agreement provides for the German government to take legislative action and also advocate for binding due diligence obligations at the European level.